-Role Delegator : Administrators can grant users the right to be role delegators.
+Answer: Role Delegator: Administrators can grant users the right to be role delegators.
 These delegators can assign roles to users who are in a particular group.
-The roles that delegators can assign to other users include the roles that the delegator inherits from a group those roles that the administrator specifies.
-(Cognizant ServiceNow Interview Questions)
+The roles that delegators can assign to other users include the roles that the delegator inherits from a group those roles that the Administrator specifies.

-38. What is application and how to disable or enable it?
+38. What is the application and how to disable or enable it?

-Application is a collection of modules which offers its highly related information.
+Answer: Application is a collection of modules that offer its highly related information.
 While speaking about change application, it offers the data related to the change process.
-It includes certain modules such as view change tickets, change ticket and etc. Search to “Application Menus” module which is under device definition application.
-After that, open the suitable application that need to be disable or enable.
-Prefer active as right to enable application or prefer active to wrong option to disable application.
+It includes certain modules such as view change tickets, changes ticket, etc. Search to “Application Menus” module which is under device definition application.
+After that, open a suitable application that needs to be disabled or enabled.
+Prefer active as of the right to enable an application or prefer active to the wrong option to disable the application.

 40. What types of searches are available in ServiceNow?